CuiH/Blog/_posts/2017-11-12-HTTPS and Secure Data Transfer.md

 Now that we know how SSL/TLS works, let's look back at the description.

-> `SSL` stands for `Secure Socket Layer`.
+> `SSL` is the abbreviation of `Secure Socket Layer`.
 It's a cryptographic protocol that provides communications security over a computer network, and after standardization, it has a new name -- `SSL`, which means `Transport Layer Security`.

 ## Summary
 We always need secure transmission, but the underlying Internet is not secure.
 Luckily, we have SSL/TLS.
 It protects messages from being forged, eavesdroped on, or tampered with.